 - Avoided the felling of 393 annual trees and one tree per day.

-- 1,3 tonnes of carbon dioxide (CO2) per year was stopped.
+- 1,3 tons of carbon dioxide (CO2) were stopped emitting annually.

 - 56 cubic meters of water saved per year.